netdata/learn/docs/cloud/monitor.md

 ## Monitor active alarms

-You can see active alarms in two ways: by clicking on the bell icon in the top navigation, or clicking on the first column of any node's row in the List view.
+You can see active alarms in two ways: by clicking on the bell icon in the top navigation, or clicking on the first column of any node's row in Nodes.
 This column's color changes based on the node's health status—gray is `clear`, yellow is `warning`, and red is `critical`.

 ![The active alarms panel in Netdata Cloud](/img/docs/cloud/active-alarms.png)